Majority of Stellantis unions agree on moving jobs to battery plant - sources

 PARIS, Feb 9 (Reuters) - Carmaker Stellantis STLA.MI and a majority of labour union representatives have reached an agreement about moving jobs from a gasoline and diesel engine plant in Douvrin, northern France, to a new electric battery plant, several sources told Reuters.

-CFTC, Force Ouvrière and CFE-CGC - respectively the number two, three and four unions which represent a majority of staff - are set to sign a deal moving workers from the plant founded in 1969 over to a yet-to-be-built battery plant next door, the sources said.
+The CFTC, Force Ouvrière and CFE-CGC unions - which represent a majority of staff - are set to sign a deal moving workers from the plant founded in 1969 over to a yet-to-be-built battery plant nearby, the sources said.

 Stellantis was not immediately available for comment.